andrenerd/react-native-bootstrap-styles/README.md

 </TouchableHighlight>
 ```

-Links as default and outline buttons with some optional tweaks (see "underlayColor"):
+Links as default and outline buttons with some optional tweaks (see `underlayColor`):
 ```
 // import { Link } from 'react-router-native';
 <Link to="/submit" component={TouchableHighlight} underlayColor={c.PRIMARY} style={[s.btnTouchable]}>